 Five Reasons You’re Still Hungry (Even After Eating)

-Have you ever finished a full meal and still felt like you needed something salty or sweet right after?
-That feeling isn’t just in your head.
-Certain types of foods are designed to make you want more, even when your stomach is technically full.
+Have you ever finished a full meal and still felt like you could keep eating?
+Maybe you wanted something salty or sweet.
+Or maybe you felt okay for a bit, but an hour later you were looking for a snack.
+There’s a real reason for that.
+Certain types of foods are designed to make you want more, even when you’ve eaten enough calories to be “full.”

 Many of these fall into the category of ultra-processed foods, things like chips, boxed snacks, fast food, or processed meats.
-Here’s how they can trick your body into feeling hungry again, even after you’ve just eaten.
+Here are five ways they can trick your body into feeling hungry again, even after you’ve just eaten.

 1. Ultra-Processed Foods Are Easy to Overeat